stockbal/stockbal/README.md

 ## Who am I

-I am an software developer at msg systems with focus on app development in SAP BTP
+I am a software developer at msg systems with focus on app development in SAP BTP

 ## What am I passionate about